 a) if the UE is only registered over non-3GPP access, the UE shall disable the N1 mode capability for non-3GPP access (see subclause 4.9.3); or

-b) if the UE is registered over both 3GPP access and non-3GPP access and IMS voice is not available also over 3GPP access, the UE shall disable the N1 mode capability for non-3GPP access (see subclause 4.9.3).
+b) if the UE is registered over both 3GPP access and non-3GPP access and IMS voice is not available also over 3GPP access, the UE may disable the N1 mode capability for non-3GPP access (see subclause 4.9.3).

+NOTE 2: The UE can register over 3GPP access in another mode, e.g., S1 mode, for voice service, and in this case the UE can keep the N1 mode capability for non-3GPP access enabled.